How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 Their social media platforms are filled with "lifestyle" images trying to make a connection with potential customers.
 You either care about this or you don't.
 Maybe the "story" speaks to you, maybe it doesn't.
 Everyone likes to support brands they believe in.
 If this is important to you, there is no reason not to when shopping for a weekender bag.

-Your Leather Overnight Travel Bag is Made Of What?
+Your Leather Weekender Bag is Made Of What?

 Another major trend in the bag industry is calling the heretofore plastic, PVC bag "vegan" to make it sound more cute and cuddly.
 A "vegan" bag can just as easily be cotton or canvas, but this not not how the industry is using the term.

 They are using the term to mean, "non-leather".
 But they never mention what that non-leather material is.
 If it's not leather or cotton, then it's man made.
 If it's man-made then there is a extremely high probability it's some kind of plastic.